narcisaam/jekyll-now/_posts/Init_Device.md

 	0: Firmware is in boot mode, this allows new firmware to be loaded
 	1: Firmware is in application mode.
 CCS811 is ready to take ADC measurements

 Going back to `ccs811_start_sensor_application()`: to transition to application mode, we first check the STATUS register's flag APP_VALID (4th bit).
 This tells us if a valid application is loaded in memory.
 If the answer is 'yes', we can try to start it by making a setup write to the APP_START register.
 A setup write means sending just the address of the APP_START register to the device, with no other data to follow.
+After this, we go and check the STATUS register again, to make sure we successfully transitioned to application mode (FW_MODE flag is 1).
 If the operation is successful, we're ready to take ADC measurements (we can read voltage across the sensor and current).

 ```c
 static int ccs811_start_sensor_application(struct i2c_client *client)